diodesign/rustinvaders/README.md

 ## Playing

 Press `z` to move to the left, `x` to go right, `Return` to fire.
 You can only have one bullet on screen at a time: that's a deliberate restriction to keep the gameplay faithful to the original.
-The aliens also drop bombs, and speed up as you destroy more of them – again, like the original.
+The aliens also drop bombs, and speed up as you destroy more of them - again, like the original.
 If you're hit by an alien or one of their bombs, you'll lose a life.
 You have three lives until it's game over.
 If the aliens manage to get below your ship, it's immediately game over.

 ## Feedback

-This is a work in progrss - there are many little things to add and improve.
-If you have any suggestions, patches, complaints, etc, then submit an issue or pull request, or [try emailing me](mailto:diodesign@gmail.com).
+This is a work in progress - there are many little things to add and improve.
+If you have any suggestions, patches, complaints, etc, then submit an issue or pull request, or [try emailing me](mailto:diodesign@tuta.io).
 Cheers for taking an interest.